agsb/immu/Details.md

 The inner interpreter is Forth's heartbeat.

-It makes virtual machine magic happen by translating coded sequences into algorithms that transform information.
+It casts virtual machine magic happen by translating coded sequences into algorithms that transform the information.

-These sequences are preserved in a dictionary as words and code.
+These sequences are preserved in a dictionary as tuples of words and code.

 ## the dictionary

 The dictionary is a table, with a linked list of vocabularies, with linked lists of words, where words are tuples, made up of

-  - a Word header, [link][size+flags][name][pad?]
+  - a word header, [link][size+flags][name][pad?]

-  - a Word definition, [ _code-word_ ][parameters][ _last-word_ ]
+  - a word definition, [ _code-word_ ][parameters][ _last-word_ ]

 Ideally, there are only two types of words,

-  - Compounds, _that contains only* references of words_ , and
+  - Compounds, _that contains only references of words_ , and

   - Primitives, _that contains only machine code without calls_ .

+Usually

-_code-word_ : NEST (DOCOLON) for compound or DOCODE for primitives
+  - _code-word_ : NEST (DOCOLON) for compound or DOCODE for primitives

-_last-word_ : UNNEST (SEMIS) for compound or EXIT for primitives
+  - _last-word_ : UNNEST (SEMIS) for compound or EXIT for primitives

-parameters: could be a list of references or code
+  - parameters : could be a list of references or code

 ## the classic indirect thread code